argosatcore/Deb_Dots/README.md

    \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_

-1. The layout for this README.md was heavely influenced by that of [Spencer Tipping](https://github.com/spencertipping/dotfiles) and [Dylan Araps](https://github.com/dylanaraps/pure-sh-bible).
+1. The layout for this README.md was heavely influenced by those of [Spencer Tipping](https://github.com/spencertipping/dotfiles) and [Dylan Araps](https://github.com/dylanaraps/pure-sh-bible).

 2. These dotfiles are currently being written on [Debian Sid](https://wiki.debian.org/DebianUnstable) :skull:.
 If you wish to go down the Sid route, make sure to replace your apt sources with the following lines: